anshikagovada/Flower-Fan-Page/README.md

 ## Tulips
 Tulips are flowers that are known for their shape.
 The flower is perfectly symmetrical.
 Also tulips come in very bold colors and usually grow in fields.
 Having a pinic in these fields on an afternoon would be amazing.
 Looking at them in from a distance, your view will just be absolutely gorgeous.

+### If you would like to buy any of these flowers, visit https://www.florists.com